bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+   1. Create a state object inside the class component.
+   2. Use `setState` to change the state inside the component.

 2. Describe the different phases of the component lifecycle.
+   1. The birth/mounting phase is when the render method is called, and `componentDidMount`
+   2. The growht/updating phase is when data is being updated in the component.
+This is where you might use `setState` to update the component's state.
+   3. Death/unmounting phase removes the component from the screen

 3. Demonstrate an understanding of class component lifecycle methods.
+   1.

 4. Define stateful logic.
+   1. Logic that is dependend on changing data.

 5. Describe how to test a React component with React Testing Library.
+   1. Arrange your test
+   2. Act - call your functions that are to be tested
+   3. Assert - validate that your funtion behaves as expected

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.